AzizBahloul/F_ooredoo/README.md

 ---

-**P.S.** If you work for Ooredoo and you're reading this: Fix your shit.
-Stop throttling legal traffic.
+**P.S.** If you work for Ooredoo and you're reading this: Fix your throttling.
+Stop limiting legal traffic.
 Do better.

 **P.P.S.** If you're a user: Enjoy your full-speed downloads!
 You deserve it! 🎊